TheRhysWyrill/RAScript/README.md

 # AutoRA
-Script to automate the process of building RetroArch for UWP compiling.
+Script to automate the process of building RetroArch for UWP compiling by downloading the RetroArch source, cores and additional DLL files.

 # Instructions
 1. Download RAScript and place it in a folder by itself.